Newport Tower (Rhode Island): Norse

 In 1837, Danish archaeologist Carl Christian Rafn proposed a Viking origin for the tower in his book Antiquitates Americanæ, partly based on his research of the inscriptions on the Dighton Rock near the mouth of the Taunton River.
 This hypothesis is predicated on the uncertainty of the southward extent of the early Norse explorations of North America, particularly in regard to the actual location of Vinland.

-Rafn's popularization of the theory led to a flurry of interest and "proofs" of Norse settlement in the area.
-Henry Wadsworth Longfellow incorporated the Norse-origin view of the tower into his poem "The Skeleton in Armor".
-Philip Ainsworth Means, an archaeologist whose specialty was Andean civilizations, attempted to compile all known evidence surrounding the tower in his 1942 book Newport Tower.
-As a supporter of the Norse hypothesis, Means dismissed the idea that Arnold built the tower "from the ground up."
+Rafn's popularization of the theory led to a flurry of interest and alleged proofs of Norse settlement in the area.
+Henry Wadsworth Longfellow incorporated the Norse-origin view of the tower in his poem "The Skeleton in Armor".
+Philip Ainsworth Means was an archaeologist whose specialty was Andean civilizations, and he attempted to compile all known evidence surrounding the tower in his 1942 book Newport Tower.
+As a supporter of the Norse hypothesis, Means dismissed the idea that Benedict Arnold built the tower "from the ground up."
 He claimed that the Tower was a church built between the 11th and 14th centuries, citing many architectural features obsolete by the 17th century.

-Since then, much of Means' evidence has been shown to be mistaken.
+Much of Means's evidence has been shown to be mistaken.
 His assertion is incorrect that a windmill would not have fireplaces because of the fire risk.
 Several have fireplaces aligned with windows, and it is not unusual to find a double flue exiting the wall, generally with the exits aligned parallel to the prevailing wind to improve the updraft on a relatively short flue.
-A conventional chimney could not be used, as it would foul the turning cap and sails of the windmill.

-Examples include the later-built (ca. 1750s) Upholland Windmill, Lancashire, where the fireplace is at second floor level (first floor in British English), as well as Much Wenlock windmill, Shropshire, which has double flues of uncertain purpose rising from the middle floor level, which was constructed in the 18th century.
-Both of the above cited examples post-date the earliest surviving mention of the Stone Mill in a 28 February 1677 deed.
+Examples include the 1750s Upholland Windmill in Lancashire, where the fireplace is at second floor level, as well as Much Wenlock windmill, Shropshire, which has double flues of uncertain purpose rising from the middle floor level, which was constructed in the 18th century.

 Observatory hypothesis

 Four of the eight supporting pillars of the tower face the main points of the compass.
-In the 1990s, William Penhallow, a Professor of Physics and astronomer at the University of Rhode Island, studied the windows in the tower and said that he found a number of astronomical alignments.
-At the summer solstice the setting sun should shine through the "west" window (actually just south of true west) onto a niche in the inner wall, next to the "south" window.
-(This no longer happens due to urban development and park trees.)
-Similarly, the angle from the "east" window through the "west" window is about 18 degrees south of west, which is the southern extreme of moonsets during what is known as the "lunar minor standstill".
-The smaller windows also form alignments, on significant stars.
-These alignments could be accidental, but if they were deliberate it would explain why the pattern of windows seems, according to Penhallow, "so odd".
+William Penhallow was a Professor of Physics and an astronomer at the University of Rhode Island who studied the windows in the tower and found a number of astronomical alignments.
+At the summer solstice, the setting sun should shine through the west window (actually just south of true west) onto a niche in the inner wall, next to the south window.
+Similarly, the angle from the east window through the west window is about 18 degrees south of west, which is the southern extreme of moonsets during what is known as the "lunar minor standstill".
+The smaller windows also form alignments on significant stars.
+These alignments could be accidental, but if they were deliberate it would explain why the pattern of windows seems "so odd", according to Penhallow.